-• If a network license server, a nodelocked license server, or the central registry license server goes down, a record of users who currently have licenses is kept on disk.
-When the server is restarted, the record is reinstated and the licenses and then restart services (i4cfg -start).
+If a network license server, a nodelocked license server, or the central registry license server goes down, a record of users who currently have licenses is kept on disk.
+When the server is restarted, the record is reinstated and the licenses are still assigned to those users.

-If you want a cold start (that is, if you want the server to restart as if it had granted no licenses before going down), use the -c parameter on the command used to restart the server (i4lmd, i4llmd, or i4gdb, all described in Chapter 6, "License Use Management Runtime Command Line Interface" on page 143).
+If you want a cold start (that is, if you want the server to restart as if it had granted no licenses before going down), use the -c parameter on the command used to restart the server (i4lmd, i4llmd, or i4gdb, all described in Chapter 6, "License Use Management Runtime Command Line Interface" on page 141).
 To change the default permanently to cold start, edit this parameter of the i4ls.ini file:

-'''

 ColdStart=yes

-'''